mcgill-robotics/AUV-2025/README.md

 *This project is currently under development*

 Ahoy!
 This project contains software intended to run on a custom built AUV to compete at RoboSub2023 on behalf of McGill Robotics.
-It runs using ROS and Arduino.

 This project is maintained by the McGill Robotics Club and was developed by its members - students of McGill University.